Elva 200 Ford and BMC Formula Junior.

 Description

-The Elva was originally fitted with a BMC engine which was later converted to a dry sump Ford 105E engine (which was permitted in period).
-The car can be reverted back to BMC power without much trouble, if desired.
+The Elva was originally fitted with a BMC engine.
+It was later converted to a dry sump Ford 105E engine (which was permitted in period).
+The car can be reverted back to BMC power without much trouble.
+The Elva will actually come with its earlier BMC race engine needing a rebuild if you want to convert the car back to BMC power.

 The Ford engine has a billet steel crank, steel rods, forged pistons, steel main caps, ARP bolts and head studs, electronic ignition, and a lightweight steel flywheel.
 It is also equipped with a Titan dry sump pump, and dual 40mm DCOE Weber carburetors.
 Cooling is handled by an aluminum radiator.